jiguan/LeetCode/src/com/interview/JavaInterviewQuestions.md

 ## Spring

-* What do you understand by Dependency Injection?
+What do you understand by Dependency Injection?

 Dependency Injection design pattern allows us to remove the hard-coded dependencies and make our application loosely coupled, extendable and maintainable.
 We can implement dependency injection pattern to move the dependency resolution from compile-time to runtime.

-* What do you understand by Aspect Oriented Programming?
+What do you understand by Aspect Oriented Programming?

-Enterprise applications have some common cross-cutting concerns that are applicable to different types of Objects and application modules, such as logging, transaction management, data validation, authentication etc. In Object Oriented Programming, modularity of application is achieved by Classes whereas in AOP application modularity is achieved by Aspects and they are configured to cut across different classes methods.
+* Enterprise applications have some common cross-cutting concerns that are applicable to different types of Objects and application modules, such as logging, transaction management, data validation, authentication etc. In Object Oriented Programming, modularity of application is achieved by Classes whereas in AOP application modularity is achieved by Aspects and they are configured to cut across different classes methods.

-AOP takes out the direct dependency of cross-cutting tasks from classes that are not possible in normal object-oriented programming.
+* AOP takes out the direct dependency of cross-cutting tasks from classes that are not possible in normal object-oriented programming.
 For example, we can have a separate class for logging but again the classes will have to call these methods for logging the data.

-* What is Spring IoC Container?
+What is Spring IoC Container?

 Inversion of Control (IoC) is the mechanism to achieve loose-coupling between Objects dependencies.
 To achieve loose coupling and dynamic binding of the objects at runtime, the objects define their dependencies that are being injected by other assembler objects.
 Spring IoC container is the program that injects dependencies into an object and makes it ready for our use.

-* What are different scopes of Spring Bean?
+What are different scopes of Spring Bean?
 There are five scopes defined for Spring Beans.

-  * Singleton

-  Only one instance of the bean will be created for each container.
-This is the default scope for the spring beans.
-While using this scope, make sure spring bean doesn’t have shared instance variables otherwise it might lead to data inconsistency issues because it’s not thread-safe.
+* Singleton: only one instance of the bean will be created for each container.
+This is the default scope for the spring beans

-  * Prototype

-  A new instance will be created every time the bean is requested.
+* Prototype: a new instance will be created every time the bean is requested.

-  * Request

-  This is same as prototype scope, however it’s meant to be used for web applications.
+* Request: this is same as prototype scope, however it’s meant to be used for web applications.
 A new instance of the bean will be created for each HTTP request.

-  * Session

-   A new bean will be created for each HTTP session by the container.
+* Session: a new bean will be created for each HTTP session by the container.

-  * Global-session

-  This is used to create global session beans for Portlet applications
+* Global-session: this is used to create global session beans for Portlet applications

 ## Linux commands